 Most people think the “P” in PSAT stands for practice when it actually denotes the test as the Preliminary SAT.
 The difference is semantic, but that ambiguous letter tends to distract us from the more meaningful acronym attached to this semi-optional exam: NMSQT.
 What does that mean and why does it matter?

 The full name of the test–PSAT/NMSQT®–serves as notice that high school students enter the National Merit Program by taking the Preliminary SAT/National Merit Scholarship Qualifying Test.
-In fact, this is the only way to do so.
+In fact, this is the only way to do so, as neither the SAT nor ACT influence the intial stages of National Merit Scholarship recognition.
 So while the PSAT has no bearing whatsoever on college admissions, the test matters a lot to a small fraction of students…

 How do you qualify for National Merit Scholarship recognition?